 - You can no longer perform daily activities

 - You have advanced foot or ankle arthritis

-- Your foot or ankle injury or condition limits your athletic performance or daily life
+- Your injury or condition limits your athletic performance

-If you are in need of emergency medical care for your foot or ankle, please go to UNC Rex Hospital.
-Raleigh Orthopaedic specialists are on call for orthopaedic trauma at all hours of the day.
+If you are in need of urgent orthopedic care, please visit one of our four orthopedic Urgent Care clinics at Garner, Holly Springs, Raleigh or Wakefield.
+For emergency medical care, please visit UNC Rex Hospital, where Raleigh Orthopaedic specialists are on call for orthopedic trauma at all hours of the day.